12 Welding Tips for Beginners: Master Arc Welding Basics

 10. Positioning and Ergonomics — Set Yourself Up to Succeed 🪑

 Good posture and work positioning are underrated.
-If your body is uncomfortable, your hands will be unstable, and your welds will suffer.
-Plan your setup to minimize awkward positions and maximize control:
+If your body is uncomfortable, your hands become unstable and your welds suffer.

 • Use a welding table or bench at a comfortable height.
 Kneeling or bending for long periods will fatigue you quickly.